Ranelagh School

 Ranelagh School is a Church of England day school in Berkshire close to the centre of Bracknell.
 The school was founded by Lord Ranelagh in 1709.

 Admissions

 Attendance is limited to Church of England children whose parents attend church at least 12 months prior to admission.
 However, there are a few students of varied denominations.
 It is one of many schools criticised in the UK and was subject to former Secretary of State for Children, Schools and Families Ed Balls' investigation into UK schools on this basis.

 Ranelagh School is over-subscribed.
-The predicted capacity for the school is 1010 and currently there are 1019 students on roll, including 175 in the sixth form.
+The predicted capacity for the school in 2019 was 1,010 and there were 1,019 students on roll, including 175 in the sixth form.

 History

 Cranbourne Hall was a Queen Anne style mansion built in 1709 just off Drift Road, Winkfield, and which was demolished in 2008.
 The Earl's residence was Cranbourne Lodge of which only Cranbourne Tower is remaining.
 Cranbourne (sometimes Cranborne), which was a part of Winkfield parish, is about two miles from Winkfield itself, and lies mainly on Drift Road and North Road.